phil333/face_detection/README.md

 Settings can be changed with:
   - rosrun rqt_reconfigure rqt_reconfigure

+**OpenCV CUDA:**

+To enable faster detection, CUDA support has been enabled for the detection process.
+Keep in mind that the CUDA detection is slightly different to the original OpenCV detection and will deliver different, slightly less accurate results.
+Currently only the detection process has been implemented for CUDA.
+The tracking part is still under development.

 **Requirements:**

 This node was designed for ROS Indigo and requires a catkin workspace.
 The node also makes use of OpenCV.
 The node has been tested under OpenCV 2.4.8 and 3.0.0.
 To be able to get your images into the node, you will need to ROS Vision_OpenCV